Lambda-X-Master/Android/README.md

-# Title of project goes here

 🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
 This is intended to be a guideline.
 Feel free to add your own flare to it.

+🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
+Make sure to delete the numbers by the end of Labs.

+🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
+Contributing to docs can only count as one PR for one student each week.

+# 1️⃣ Title of project goes here

 ## Contributors